Amaranthine

 always grey -

-potatoes, flies in the soup,
+grit in your potatoes, flies in your soup,

-set and rinse
+and a permanent shampoo, set and rinse

-in yellow matter
+beneath a yellow matter

 this day,

-drips and dregs
+too, replacing drips and dregs

 with those grim